 You might be thinking, "I already use estimating software with templates.
 What's different about AI?"

-It's faster than starting from scratch, but it's still a manual process that takes 10-20 minutes per estimate.
+It's faster than starting from scratch, but it's still a manual process.
 And it requires you to be at a computer.

 AI estimating is fundamentally different.
 You describe the job in natural language, and the AI does the rest.
 It's the difference between ordering from a menu (templates) and having a chef who already knows what you want (AI).